beatle/ember-cli-open/README.md

 Opens ember-cli application in the browser.

 ## Usage
-Run `ember open` command from within any of your ember-cli project to serve and open it in your browser.
+Run `open` command from within any of your ember-cli project to serve and open it in your browser.
 ```
 $ ember open
 ```